from the worst...

 A Frontend Single Point Of Failure (SPOF) is a critical dependency on a third-party content, that may block the entire display of your page in case of failure of the content provider.

 As an example, if your web page uses a blocking script hosted by Google’s servers, then your page is reliant on any failure from this script.
-Please read our blog post dedicated to SPOF for more information.
+Please read this blog post dedicated to SPOF for more information.

 How to avoid SPOF?